Chart Color Schemes

 Residential development activity is lower than average in North Narrabeen - Warriewood (South) according to AreaSearch's national comparison of local real estate markets

 North Narrabeen - Warriewood (South) has seen approximately 25 new homes approved annually over the past five financial years, totalling 126 homes.
-As of FY-26, three approvals have been recorded.
-On average, one new resident per year arrives with each new home built between FY-21 and FY-25, indicating supply meets or exceeds demand, offering greater buyer choice and potential for population growth above projections.
-The average construction value of these homes is $643,000, suggesting developers target the premium market with high-end developments.
+As of FY-26, there have been 5 approvals recorded so far.
+On average, one new resident arrives per year for each new home built between FY-21 and FY-25, indicating that supply meets or exceeds demand, offering greater buyer choice while supporting potential population growth above projections.
+The average construction value of new homes is $643,000, suggesting developers focus on the premium market with high-end developments.

 This financial year has seen $889,000 in commercial approvals registered, reflecting the area's residential nature.
-Compared to Greater Sydney and nationally, North Narrabeen - Warriewood (South) shows lower construction activity per capita, placing it among the 43rd percentile of areas assessed, which may limit buyer choices and support demand for existing dwellings.
-Recent construction comprises 68% standalone homes and 32% attached dwellings, expanding medium-density options across various price brackets.
+Compared to Greater Sydney, North Narrabeen - Warriewood (South) shows around 75% of construction activity per person and ranks among the 42nd percentile nationally, suggesting limited buyer choices and supporting demand for existing dwellings.
+Recent construction comprises 68.0% standalone homes and 32.0% attached dwellings, expanding medium-density options across various price brackets.
 The area has approximately 433 people per dwelling approval, reflecting its established nature.

 Population projections indicate stability or decline, which should reduce housing demand pressures, benefiting potential buyers in the future.